 Harvey B. Wirht is a professional drummer, teacher, and producer.

-Notably, Harvey laid down all drum tracks on John Tchicai and Charlie Kholhase's “Life Overflowing” which was awarded “Outstanding jazz Album” in the Boston Awards 2000 and all drum tracks on lionel loueke's "guitafrica" guitar application for african music.
+Harvey laid down the drum tracks on John Tchicai and Charlie Kholhase's “Life Overflowing” which was awarded “Outstanding jazz Album” in the Boston Awards 2000 and all drum tracks on lionel loueke's "guitafrica" guitar application for african music.

 Wirht has performed alongside Grammy Award artist Angelique Kidjo, who he has appeared with in the Jay Leno Show, the late night show with David letterman, the NAACP awards, Good morning America, and The peace ball for the inauguration of president Obama.
 He has also performed at the Kora Awards with best East African artist winner Eric Wainaina and Lionel Loueke.
 Other artists he toured with include Hassan Hakmoun, Leni stern, Chihiro Yamanaka, the Either Orchestra, Razia Said, Fra Fra sound, Prasanna Ramaswami, Hiro Hunshuku, Malika Zarra, Pascal Bokar and Gino Sitson.

-With his unique and passionate sound Harvey has played on over 35 albums in different genres and has recorded music for multi Grammy award winners Harry Belafonte and Lauren Hill.
+With his unique and passionate sound Harvey has played on over 35 albums in different genres and has been in the studio with Grammy award winners Harry Belafonte and Lauren Hill.

 Wirht has taught music at the Swarnabhoomi Academy in India and the Milton Academy in Massachusetts and has participated in " Giving back to my roots " a platform initiated by Rosita leeflang, for Surinamese artists living abroad to share their experience and knowledge with the Surinamese local artists.